mario1D240/Subway-Surfer-iOS3.1.3-iOS4.0-armv6-WIP-port/README.md

 Only For Educational Purpose

-Subway Surfer iOS 4 Port
+Subway Surfer iOS 3.1.3 to iOS 4 Port

 this project started when I buyed a iPod touch 2G